Home / Global ESG Case Studies

 COIMA: City Impact Fund - ESG Strategy Case Study

-Published on 02 Feb 2021
+Last updated on 03 Feb 2021

 In July 2020, COIMA SGR received equity commitments of €400 million for the first close of the COIMA ESG City Impact Fund, the first urban regeneration ESG fund to be launched in Italy.
 With an open collaborative structure including co investments, partnership and financial leverage, the fund is targeting further equity raises up to €1 billion, to create a total investment capacity of over €4 billion.

-The Global Risks Report 2020 by WEF
+The Global Risks Report 2024 by World Economic Forum

 Prepared by the World Economic Forum